Domestic travel, airline hubs the latest hit as coronavirus curbs tighten

 "Without a domestic segment, the group's airlines become more vulnerable when international markets increasingly restrict the free movement of people or ban air travel altogether," it said, announcing plans to ground most of its fleet.
 The airline normally relies heavily on connecting passengers from markets such as Australia to Europe and India to North America through its hub.

-Singapore Airlines would look to defer aircraft deliveries and have drawn on lines of credit to meet immediate cash flow requirements, it added.
+Singapore Airlines would look to defer aircraft deliveries and has drawn on lines of credit to meet immediate cashflow requirements, it added.
 Taiwan announced similar curbs that will hit China Airlines Ltd and EVA Airways Corp, which have marketed Taipei as a convenient and affordable transit airport, competing with Hong Kong and Singapore.

 In Hawaii, which ordered 14 days in quarantine for all arrivals from Thursday, Hawaiian Airlines said it would suspend most long-haul passenger services, except for a daily flight from Honolulu to Los Angeles and a weekly flight to American Samoa.
 In mainland China, the first to have been hit by the virus, domestic capacity has been rising as some internal curbs are eased, but there are concerns that passengers on international flights could re-import the virus.